 August 30, 1973 - MPR’s Kevin McKiernan reports that the Custer, South Dakota grand jury returned indictments against Russell Means, Vernon Bellecourt, Dennis Banks and several others.
 Some 20 policemen came to hospital in Winter, SD and make arrests.
 Report details information on charges and bail.

-August 30, 1973 - MPR’s Kevin McKiernan reports of harassment by the FBI and federal marshalls coming out from Wounded Knee.
-Occupiers talk of rapes, shootings and beatings.
-Currently there are several harrassment suits opened against some FBI officers in Rapid City.
+August 30, 1973 - MPR’s Kevin McKiernan reports of harassment by the FBI and federal marshals coming out from Wounded Knee.
+Occupiers talk of rapes, shootings, and beatings.
+There are several harassment suits that have been opened against some FBI officers in Rapid City, South Dakota, including an incident of a man getting kicked down the stairs and that of a little girl getting shot in the eye.
+Thus far, no arrests have been made.

-August 31, 1973 - MPR’s Kevin McKiernan reports on Clyde Bellecourt’s hospitalization, and discussion to move him over security risk.
+August 31, 1973 - MPR’s Kevin McKiernan reports on American Indian Movement co-founder Clyde Bellecourt’s hospitalization and a discussion to move him over security risk concerns.

-August 31, 1973 - MPR’s Kevin McKiernan interviews unknown speaker, most likely Vernon Bellecourt, after arrest with Russell Means at Baptist Hospital while visiting Clyde Bellecourt on Aug.
-30, which immediately followed indictments handed down by the Indian grand jury in Custer.
+August 31, 1973 - MPR’s Kevin McKiernan interviews unknown speaker (most likely Vernon Bellecourt), after arrest with Russell Means at Baptist Hospital while visiting Clyde Bellecourt on Aug.
+30th.
+This immediately followed indictments handed down by the Indian grand jury in Custer, South Dakota.

 August 31, 1973 - Vernon Bellecourt, American Indian Movement leader, is fasting until all arrested are released on reduced bond amounts.